Rediscovering life and manhood after prostate cancer

 Here, you can read a variety of survivor’s stories and those of their partners.
 There are lots of useful resources for your own journey.
 And this is not a substitute for professional medical advice.

-The roots of this blog lie in the step by step sharing of my story as it unfolded over the last two and a half years, together with others who have different experiences.
+The roots of this blog lie in the step by step sharing of my story as it unfolded over the last three and a half years, together with others who have different experiences.
 My aim is to mark some points on the rather uncharted landscape, so you can build your own roadmap.
 It includes direct and personal accounts of our body, head, heart and soul and partner journeys as well as the inner and outer resources that helped us along the way.
 Grateful thanks to my wife and an increasing number of other cancer survivors and their partners for sharing stories on these pages.

 The goals: rebuild health, expand identities, make the most of what we have.